UK will not have air supremacy over enemies in future wars, RAF chief warns

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Speaking at the Royal United Services Institute (RUSI), a defence think tank, for the annual Lord Trenchard Memorial Lecture, Sir Richard praised the strength of the RAF but added that they had spent the past 25 years preparing for a now outdated form of warfare.
+Speaking at the Royal United Services Institute (RUSI), a defence think tank, for the annual Lord Trenchard Memorial Lecture, Sir Richard praised the strength of the RAF but said that it had spent the past 25 years preparing for a now outdated form of warfare.

 “Throughout my career, we have enjoyed air supremacy, never mind air superiority, at least above 10,000 feet,” he said.
 “That is not going to be the case in the future.
 It seems clear to me that we are going to have to fight for control of the air.